Uberspace/manual/source/lang-php.rst

 We use the `PHP FastCGI Process Manager (FPM) <http://de2.php.net/manual/en/install.fpm.php>`_ to connect the PHP interpreter to the webserver.
 Every user has its own PHP-FPM instance.
 You can check the `configuration <http://de2.php.net/manual/en/install.fpm.configuration.php>`_ in ``/opt/uberspace/etc/$USER/php-fpm.conf``.

-If you have configured your own proxy by using a custom :ref:`port <firewallports>` or :ref:`backend <backends>` you can still use your PHP-FPM instance on the socket ``/run/php-fpm-$USER.sock``
+If you have configured your own proxy by using a custom :doc:`port <basics-ports>` or :doc:`backend <web-backends>` you can still use your PHP-FPM instance on the socket ``/run/php-fpm-$USER.sock``

 How to publish
 --------------

-Put your PHP files into your :ref:`DocumentRoot <docroot>`.
+Put your PHP files into your :doc:`DocumentRoot <web-documentroot>`.
 The file extension should be ``.php``.
 For security reasons we don't parse PHP code in every file.

 ----